 Line a baking sheet with parchment paper to prevent sticking.

-In a bowl, combine the sifted flour and cacao, ensuring there are no lumps.
+In a bowl, combine the sifted flour and cacao, ensuring no lumps.

 Add maple syrup and creamy peanut butter, stirring until the mixture turns crumbly.